LawrenceY-B/treasury-bills/README.md

 **Base URL:** `https://3cbspe2hyj.us-east-1.awsapprunner.com/api`

-**Note:** 🚧 For the time being, the API may not be available.
+**Note:** 🚧 For the time being, the API may not be available (Maximum Requests:8 request in 12 hours😔).
 However, you can clone the project and provide a port number to run the project locally.

 ## 🚀 API Requests